-Course content focused at the university level exclusively on what to know, has left students discouraged about the proposition of entrepreneurship, (Gorman, Hanlon, & King, 1997).
-It would seem that most entrepreneurship courses tend to focus on what to know rather than educating students on more subtle topics like when to act on an idea (use of intuition), understanding how to execute (practical tactical skills), and comprehending why elements of entrepreneurship should be considered a certain way (personal goals/motives and values) (Béchard & Toulouse, 1997).
-The goal of the Entrepreneurship for Engineers was is to turn past instructional practice on its head, and serve up the "whys & hows" first, allowing the "what" to take on a more secondary role.
+on an idea (use of intuition), understanding how to execute (practical tactical skills), and comprehending why elements of entrepreneurship should be considered a certain way (personal goals/motives and values) (Béchard & Toulouse, 1997).
+The goal of the Entrepreneurship for Engineers is to turn past instructional practice on its head, and serve up the "whys & hows" first, allowing the "what" to take on a more secondary role.
 This final vision of the course also maps well to the three apprenticeships - of head, hand and heart (Sullivan, 2005) - mentioned previously.

-2.2 Tools for Aligning Assessment
+Tools for Aligning Assessment